 If you octopuses have been frozen, then they should be tender well within an hour and a half.
 If the octopuses are fresh then they may require cooking for as long as three hours.
 They will yield to a sharp knife when tender.
 The good news is, that if you cook this slowly in the oven it can be left unattended for a couple of hours and won’t burn.

 When the octopus has tenderised, stir in the peas (the casserole can come back onto the hob as a low setting) – if the peas are fresh, they need five – ten minutes, frozen will only take about five minutes.
-When the peas are ready, stir in a little butter – they like it!
+When the peas are ready, stir in a little butter.